aliaks-ei/js-algorithms/algorithms/fizz-buzz/fizz-buzz.md

 *fizzBuzz(n)* should log in the console an array with numbers from 1 to n with the following rules:

->- numbers divided by 3 should by replaced on *'Fizz'* word.
+>- numbers divided by 3 should be replaced on *'Fizz'* word.
->- numbers divided by 5 should by replaced on *'Buzz'* word.
+>- numbers divided by 5 should be replaced on *'Buzz'* word.
->- numbers divided by 3 and 5 should by replaced on *'FizzBuzz'* word.
+>- numbers divided by 3 and 5 should be replaced on *'FizzBuzz'* word.

 For example: